fpaupier/tensorflow-serving_sidecar/docs/tf_server_k8s.md

 gcloud config set container/cluster faster-rcnn-serving-cluster gcloud container clusters get-credentials faster-rcnn-serving-cluster --zone 'us-east1'
 ```
+You should have something like this afterwards:

 ![credentials handling](../assets/kube.png)

 4. Upload the custom tensorflow-serving docker image we built previously.
-Let's now push our image to the [Google Container Registry](https://cloud.google.com/container-registry/docs/)
+Let's push our image to the [Google Container Registry](https://cloud.google.com/container-registry/docs/)
  so that we can run it on Google Cloud Platform.

 First we tag the `faster_rcnn_resnet_serving` image using the Container Registry format and our project id, change
 the `tensorflow-serving-229609` with your project_id.
+Also change the tag at the end, here it's our first version so I set the tag to `v0.1.0`.
 ````bash
 docker tag faster_rcnn_resnet_serving gcr.io/tensorflow-serving-229609/faster_rcnn_resnet_serving:v0.1.0